genesiscloud/genesis-cloud-inference-articles/art01.md

 * Installer Type: deb (local)

 The sequence of commands for installation of the selected version will be presented.
-At the time of writing of this article, these commands were:
+At the time of writing this article, these commands were:

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/cuda-ubuntu2004.pin